Contents

 - Formative assessment strategies are central to effective and responsive teaching and learning.
 When delivered effectively, they can support motivation, independent learning and enhance progress.

-- There is a whole-school culture where teachers feel confident to make ‘in the moment’ adaptations to teaching based on their assessment for learning.
+- There is a whole school or setting culture where staff feel confident to make ‘in the moment’ adaptations to teaching based on their assessment for learning.

 How?
 Classroom